nrfconnect/sdk-nrf/doc/nrf/introduction.rst

 * The ``MAJOR`` version number is increased seldom, whenever a release is deemed to be introducing a large number of substantial changes across the board.
 * The ``MINOR`` version number is increased every time a major release is cut.
-  Major releases are the default types of an |NCS| release.
+  Minor releases are the default types of an |NCS| release.
   They introduce new functionality and may break APIs.
 * The ``PATCH`` version number is increased whenever a minor or bugfix release is cut.
-  Minor releases only address functional issues but do not introduce new functionality.
+  Patch releases only address functional issues but do not introduce new functionality.

 In between releases, |NCS| is not static.
 Instead, it changes its revision every time a Git commit is merged into the `sdk-nrf`_ repository.